uashogeschoolutrecht/studentdropout/README.md

     - Postal code, first 4 digits only (`feature`: travel distance to university)
     - Postal country (`feature`: student living abroad at time of enrollment [yes/no])
     - Previous education postal code (`feature`: previous education distance to university)
-    - Previous education level/type
+    - Previous education type
-    - Is previous education a foreign degree [yes/no]
+    - `feature` Is previous education a foreign degree [yes/no]
-    - Exam date (`feature`: time since previous education graduation)
+    - Final exam date (`feature`: gap between previous education exam and start degree)
 - 2. Student orientation
-    - Number of events attended
+    - `feature`: Number of events attended
-    - Type of events attended
+    - Type of events attended (`feature`: different types of events attended)
+    - `feature`: Has attended an Open Day [yes/no]
+    - `feature`: Has attended Proefstuderen [yes/no]
+    - Date of event
+    - `feature`: time between first orientation and start degree
-    - Date of event (`feature`: time between orientation and start degree)
+    - `feature`: time between last orientation and start degree
+    - `feature`: is orientation data available for student [yes/no]
     - Advice from Choice of Degree Check (SKC)
+    - Date of SKC (`feature`: gap between SKC and start degree)
     - `feature`: Is SKC advice available for student [yes/no]
 - 3. Degree characteristics
     - Name of degree
-    - Binding Study Advice (BSA) [yes/no]
+    - Code of degree
+    - Number of degree
+    - Institute
-    - Urgent Study Advice (DSA) [yes/no]
+    - Urgent Study Advice (DSA) [yes/no] - if no the degree still has BSA.
+    - Numerus Fixus [yes/no]
 - 4. Enrollment characteristics
     - Collegeyear
     - Date of enrollment (`feature`: time between enrollment and start degree)